chengandre/homelab/README.md

 *   A **Torrenting Stack** (e.g., qBittorrent with Gluetun for VPN).
 *   The **\*Arr Stack** (Sonarr, Radarr, Lidarr, Prowlarr, etc.) for media management.

 As mentioned, constructive feedback, suggestions for alternative configurations, or ideas for new services are always welcome.
-Please feel free to open an issue or submit a pull request if you have ideas for improvement.